YewJin1010/COMP3071_CW_20297501/README.md

 # COMP3071_CW_20297501

 ## Description
 This repository contains code for the COMP3071 coursework.
-It is the GitHub version and the dependencies will not be provided.
+It is availalbe on GitHub version and the dependencies will not be provided.

 ## Dependencies
 - gym version = 0.25.2